Pink Salmon vs Sockeye: The Complete Comparison

 The Food and Drug Administration and the Environmental Protection Agency have issued warnings regarding mercury levels.
 They also provide recommendations about how often people should consume each fish 8.

 They established a list of fish that are best choices, good choices and ones to avoid.
-Therefore does pink salmon or sockeye have more mercury?
+Therefore let’s examine pink salmon and sockeye.

 Pink salmon and sockeye salmon have similar levels of mercury.
 Both fish are listed on the FDA’s best choices of fish to consume regarding their mercury levels.
 The recommendation is consuming them no more than two to three servings a week.